Helene Kottanner: Memoir

 In her memoirs, Kottanner frequently puts herself at the center of major political events, exaggerating her involvement and emphasizing Queen Elizabeth's confidence towards her.
 Constant voicing of this can be described as a rhetorical tool to highlight her participation in the events.
 In addition, Kottanner often complains that her role in the events required huge personal sacrifices.
 For instance, her court service forced her to leave her husband and minor children behind.
 Despite its reality content, however, the ceaseless voicing and embossing of these seems like a rhetorical tool too.
 Kottanner puts the narration of events in the context of the struggle between Good and Evil, placing God behind her own actions, while the impediments are attributed to the work of the Devil.
 Barbara Schmid emphasized the sites of divine will (e.g. Visegrád) during the narration.
 In this context, she presents her own party, Elizabeth, the infant Ladislaus, and herself as subjects to the grace of God, while presents their opposition, Vladislaus' party, as evil and as the enemy of God's will.
 In connection with this, Kottanner sought to emphasize the validity of the infant Ladislaus' legitimacy to the Hungarian throne (crowned with the Holy Crown; chosen by God; his royal aptitude and physical strength, which appeared during the coronation despite being a few weeks old).
-Kottanner also declared the distant ancestor King Saint Ladislaus I of Hungary as a prefiguration and role modell to Ladislaus V.
+Kottanner also declared the distant ancestor King Saint Ladislaus I of Hungary as a prefiguration and role model to Ladislaus V.